 I have found things within the practice that provide me with additional depth and understanding, and I share these too.
 Some people will agree with how I do the what that I do, and some will not.
 And that's ok.

-The ultimate proof of whether the yoga we teach is the correct yoga, is whether it transcends into your life, whether you can create balance through it, whether it assists you in being a better, fuller version of yourself, and whether you can navigate life a bit better.
+The ultimate proof of whether the yoga we teach is the correct yoga, is whether it transcends into your life, whether you can create balance through it, whether it assists you in being a better, fuller version of yourself, or whether you can just navigate life a bit better, whether the change is visible or just felt, there needs to be some way in which you are transformed.

 It has nothing to do with gods and goddesses, and everything to do with you and the way you live.